Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Half an hour south of Lyon is the city of Vienne, a major hub under the Romans, a sort of Rome in France.
 The importance of the city can be seen in its Roman ruins, of which the Temple of Augustus and Livia is a major example.

-The temple, built around 25-27 AD, is dedicated to Emperor Augustus and his wife.
+The temple, built around 25-27 CE, is dedicated to Emperor Augustus and his wife.
 Augustus was one of those emperors Rome likes to cite: he transformed it from a republic into an empire and restored peace in a troubled time.

 Livia was herself a powerhouse, with multinational business holdings and high-level political entrées.
 She was also the mother of Tiberius, whom we shall meet again shortly.